 Fear not, WhatsApp and Apple Watch lovers!
 Despite the lack of an official app, if you have any of the best Apple Watch offerings out there, you can still use WhatsApp, albeit in a limited capacity compared to the experience on your iPhone.

 The good news is that you can receive notifications, so you don't need to worry about missing any important messages if you're out and about without your phone.
 You'll also be able to reply using voice dictation or choose from a selection of pre-written replies.
 What you can't do is view media, so if someone has sent you a photo or video, you're out of luck on that front.

-And for those of you just dying to figure out make the most of WhatsApp on Apple Watch, read on to find out everything you need to know, including how to reply to messages and what third party WhatsApp apps work on Apple Watch.
+For those of you just dying to figure out how to make the most of WhatsApp on Apple Watch, read on to find out everything you need to know, including how to reply to messages and which third-party WhatsApp apps work on Apple Watch.

 How to get WhatsApp notifications on your Apple Watch